raspberrypilearning/where-is-the-space-station/en/step_3.md

 [[[generic-python-key-value-pairs]]]

-The `success` value of `message` tells you that the request was successful.
-Good!
-Note that you will see different results depending on who is currently in space.
+That `message` has the value `success` tells you that you successfully accessed the web service.
+Note that you will see different results for `number` and `people` depending on who is currently in space.

 Now let's print the information in a more readable way.